iokarkan/blogfolio/_posts/2023-04-07-stable-diffusion-control.md

 </div>

 The pose is transferred over in varying but satisfactory degrees of success.
-The lightsaber is also generated without specifying it in the prompt - the pose was enough for the model to assume it!.
+The lightsaber is also generated without specifying it in the prompt - the pose was enough for the model to assume it!
 I chose the first image from the second row to continue.

 ## Retouch